danieltjw/aifutures/README.md

     - Mass hysteria
     - Moral Panic, Satanic Panic
     - Havanna Syndrome
+- Psychological manipulations
+    - targeted social media campaigns to encourage extreme views in vulnerable groups
+    - influencing family and friends to get to an individual
+    - puppet-masters causing escalation of conflicts between two opposing groups
+    - coordinated harassment using misrepresentation and vigilante justice
 - Phones and software vulnerable to spyware and hacking

 We will need to develop technologies and AI systems to be used defensively if we want to protect human autonomy.